AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 ### Verify consent through double opt-in {#double-opt-in}

 To avoid sending messages to invalid addresses, limit improper communications and improve sender reputation, Adobe recommends implementing a double opt-in mechanism.
-This enables you to ensure that your recipients subscribed intentionally.
+This method enables you to ensure that your recipients subscribed intentionally.

 For more on this, see [Create a subscription form with double opt-in](../../web/using/use-cases--web-forms.md#create-a-subscription--form-with-double-opt-in).